Autumn 2: This term our topic is….

-Can you find out 10 interesting facts about The Great Fire of London?
-Have you ever visited London?
-What is it like today?
+Can you find out 10 interesting facts about Stoke on Trent?
+Have you been to any other towns in Stoke on Trent?
+What is it like there?

 Extra activities to try at home